 There are exceptions, but pre-insolvency advisors are generally experts at marketing, not insolvency.
 Almost none have any insolvency qualifications.

-It takes about seven to 10 years to become qualified as a liquidator.
-The partners at Crouch Amirbeaggi have almost 25 years of insolvency experience.
+It takes about 7 to 10 years to become qualified as a liquidator.
+The partners at Crouch Amirbeaggi have more than 25 years of insolvency experience.

 Pre-insolvency advisers often know enough to give the appearance of being an expert, but their experience and insolvency skill will be grossly inadequate compared to those of a qualified and experienced liquidator.